 * Who were the 85 or 95 captive kings that Jarasandh kept in his dungeons like cattle?

 * Why did Bhima and Jarasandh fight hand to hand, why not with a mace for which Bhima was renounced?
-Maybe Krishna did not want to carry any weapons to drave unwanted attention.
+Maybe Krishna did not want to carry any weapons to drave unwanted attention; but this is unclear.

 * If they did not want attention, why did they attack the Chaityaka mountain?
 Maybe they had indeed come till there with a large force and army, tried to break the natural fortification, were unsuccessful and therefore decided to strategize sneaking in for a one to one combat.